SquidCoderIndustries/scripts/docs/deathcause.rst

 defined in :source-scripts:`deathcause.lua`, available from the return value of ``reqscript('deathcause')``:

-* ``getDeathCauseFromHistFig(histfig)``
+* ``getDeathCause(unit or historical_figure)``

-Returns a string with the historical figure's cause of death, sometimes with more information than with a unit.
+Returns a string with the unit or historical figure's cause of death.
+Note that using a historical figure will sometimes provide more information than using a unit.

-* ``getDeathCauseFromUnit(unit)``

-Returns a string with the unit's cause of death.

  API usage example::